-Real life Example: After testing a recipe, you found that it was tasteless as salt was not added but you did not know that salt was supposed to be added at the time of serving otherwise it can affect the look of recipe.
+Real-life Example: After testing a recipe, you found that it was tasteless as salt was not added but you did not know that salt was supposed to be added at the time of serving otherwise it can affect the look of the recipe.

-Real life Example: You asked the tailor to prepare a shirt and when you were asked for trial, you rejected it saying you did not find buttons on it.
-When the tailor explains that putting on buttons on front would have impacted overall look of the shirt and hence he put it inside the front border, you would definitely dumbfounded.
+Real-life Example: You asked the tailor to prepare a shirt and when you were asked for the trial, you rejected it saying you did not find buttons on it.
+When the tailor explains that putting on buttons on the front would have impacted the overall look of the shirt and hence he put it inside the front border, you would definitely dumbfounded.

-Real life Example: You need to draw a cycle, when the teacher announced she had expected the students to draw a bi-cycle.
-After half an hour, when she checked everyone’s drawing, she did not find anyone matching her expectation.
-Everyone took the vague statement in their own way and the outcome was a tri-cycle, baby cycle, too many cycles, cycle with wheel chair and so on.
+Real-life Example: You need to draw a cycle when the teacher announced she had expected the students to draw a bicycle.
+After half an hour, when she checked everyone’s drawing, she did not find anyone matching her expectations.
+Everyone took the vague statement in their own way and the outcome was a tricycle, baby cycle, too many cycles, cycle with the wheelchair and so on.

 Another example of miscommunication, most of the time.
 When testers are not communicated about requirement changes, more bugs will be reported and ultimately rejected.

-Real life Example: You are definitely going to reject the sandwich when you find it used honey bread rather than banana bread you ordered.
-Least you knew that your partner changed the bread type for order while you were on phone and of course he/she did not find it necessary to share it with you.
+Real-life Example: You are definitely going to reject the sandwich when you find it used honey bread rather than the banana bread you ordered.
+Least you knew that your partner changed the bread type for order while you were on the phone and of course he/she did not find it necessary to share it with you.

-Real life Example: You are supposed to sweep a room and that is the only focus.
-Still if you complain about mess in the other areas, you are definitely going to be ignored.
+Real-life Example: You are supposed to sweep a room and that is the only focus.
+Still, if you complain about the mess in the other areas, you are definitely going to be ignored.

-An application / product is a combination of many hardware and software requirements – major and minor both, and when proper test environment is not used or something is missing from test environment, application / product crashes and a critical bug reported….what happens next is – deep investigation because most of the time, we unintentionally do not take care to provide minor details about test environment we used and that increases developer’s work.
+What happens next is – deep investigation because most of the time, we unintentionally do not take care to provide minor details about the test environment we used and that increases the developer’s work.
 Ultimately bug gets rejected.

 Recommended reading => How to Effectively Prepare “Test Environment”.

-Test data used for testing was mismatching with requirement.
+Test data used for testing was mismatching with a requirement.

-Real life Example: Even after knowing that calculator is useful for numeric processing, if you try to add special characters and when calculator responds unexpectedly, you think it was improper.
+Real-life Example: Even after knowing that the calculator is useful for numeric processing if you try to add special characters and when the calculator responds unexpectedly, you think it was improper.
 Really?

 Someone has already reported the same bug and you did not take care to check for the same before reporting the bug.
 Again rejection.

-Real life Example: The customer support person will not going to be happy when he receives multiple complain calls for same product from each family member.
+Real-life Example: The customer support person will not going to be happy when he receives multiple complain calls for the same product from each family member.
 Wasn’t one call enough, he would think.

 When the developer does not able to understand what you were trying to convey via the bug report, expect it to be rejected because they are also loaded with other tasks and when they do not find proper description and required details in bug report, no matter how critical the bug is, it is expected to be marked as Rejected.

-Real life Example: You need to unlock the car, should take a sit and should start by moving the keys in clockwise direction….the car did not start and so you are upset.
+Real-life Example: You need to unlock the car, should take a sit and should start by moving the keys in clockwise direction….the car did not start and so you are upset.
 Weren’t you instructed to check for petrol?
-Oh, mistake in manual as it assumed that you will surely understand that it should be by default checked.
+Oh, a mistake in the manual as it assumed that you will surely understand that it should be by default checked.

-Real life Example: What would the doctor check for when you complain about rough cold but he does not find any symptoms.
+Real-life Example: What would the doctor check for when you complain about the rough cold but he does not find any symptoms.
 Oh, I was just sneezing hard, will not make the situation better.